 - Authorizing Staff to facilitate a community advocacy committee to promote light rail and/or subway to West Hollywood

 On July 27, 2018 the Metro Board of Directors voted to release the Crenshaw Northern Extension Feasibility/Alternatives Analysis Study Final Report—an important milestone in the planning and environmental clearance process necessary to make the project competitive for future funding opportunities and acceleration.
 Overall, the Feasibility Study shows that the Northern Extension project will have the highest ridership of any light rail line in the United States and serve some of the densest, most job rich, and most congested areas in Los Angeles County while providing time-saving alternatives to highly congested travel routes.
 Five alternative rail alignments were studied in the Feasibility Study but additional outreach and technical studies were funded and authorized by the Metro Board of Directors on September 27, 2018.
-Metro is expected to release a follow-up screening study in August 2020 summarizing outreach to West Hollywood and other communities along the corridor as well as additional technical studies will provide key information to decision makers as Metro works to refine the number of alternatives that will eventually be carried forward into an Environmental Impact Report (EIR).
+Metro is expected to release a follow-up screening study in August 2020 summarizing outreach to West Hollywood and other communities along the corridor and additional technical analysis to refine the number of alternatives that will be carried forward into Metro's upcoming Environmental Impact Report (EIR).